How to Make Ochazuke Rice Soup with Seaweed Tea

-With these dark green pieces of dried Mekabu seaweed, you can easily make tasty tea like a Dashi-rich soup.
+Actually, this was the first time I tried Mekabu seaweed tea.
+Just with these dark green pieces of dried Mekabu seaweed, you can easily make tasty tea like a dashi-rich soup.

 From the photo, you may wonder what the white stuff on the surface is.
-Although the seaweed, Mekabu itself has lots of umami, together with plenty of minerals and dietary fibers, the flavor of Mekabu-Cha mostly comes from the white coating.
+Although the seaweed, Mekabu itself has lots of umami, together with plenty of minerals and dietary fibers, the flavor of Mekabu-Cha mostly comes from the white particles.

-How to Make Ochazuke with Japanese Seaweed Tea
+How to Make Ochazuke with Seaweed Tea

-Japanese usually enjoy the rice soup with salty toppings like Umeboshi plums or grilled salmon flakes.
+Japanese usually enjoy the rice soup with salty or savory toppings like Umeboshi plums or grilled salmon flakes.

-Many kinds of Japanese seaweed tea are similar in taste, so even if you couldn’t obtain the seasoned Mekabu seaweed for Mekabu-Cha, you can make a similar Ochazuke rice bowl with the kelp powder for Kombu-Cha.
+Many kinds of Japanese seaweed tea are similar in taste, so even if you couldn’t obtain the seasoned Mekabu seaweed for Mekabu-Cha, you can make a similar Ochazuke rice bowl using the kelp powder for Kombu-Cha.